MicrosoftDocs/dynamics365smb-docs/financials/projects-how-invoice-jobs.md

     The **Sales Invoice** window opens, showing the quantity that you have transferred to the invoice.
 9. Make any additional changes, and then choose the **Post** action.

+> [!NOTE]
-**Note**: The above procedure is similar for creating, reviewing, and posting a job-related sales credit memo.
+>   The above procedure is similar for creating, reviewing, and posting a job-related sales credit memo.

 ## To calculate and post job completion entries
 When you have completed all activities for a job, including usage posting and invoicing, you must update the job to have a **Status** of **Completed**.
 Then, you must reverse any WIP that has been posted to the general ledger.